A PROJECT OF GREEN WAVE

 The only things constant in life is change and therefore, we should be prepared for it in that we expect it.
 When change comes it is not a shock but an interesting surprise that allows us the opportunity to exercise our imagination and revisit, perhaps all the permaculture principles - especially principle 1.

-Using our entertaining talents to creatively educate all dance, pinup, and burlesque aficionados about a better world through permaculture design.
+Using our talents to creatively educate all entertainers and dance, pinup, mermaid, faerie, and burlesque aficionados about a better world through permaculture design.

 This is an eco-art project by Green Wave, a 501(c)(3) nonprofit.